 These are cookies and scripts that you, the Osano administrator, have decided you do not ever want to be used on your website.
-When you blocklist a vendor, no code from that vendor and no cookies from that vendor will ever load on your website.
+When you blocklist a cookie/script, those trackers will not load on your website.
 Use this category carefully as blocklisting a vendor can have unintended consequences if your site depends on that vendor for functionality.

 - Examples of scripts and/or cookies that are likely considered for blocklisting: Scripts/cookies placed by vendors you determine have particularly poor privacy practices, have had security issues, or do not meet your organization's compliance goals.

 These are cookies and scripts that Osano has identified as existing on your website pages but are not yet classified/managed (in Strict mode) or that Osano can not automatically categorize for you (via classification rules).
 When scripts or cookies exist in this category, you will receive email and app alerts asking you to categorize them.
 As a general rule of thumb, you should never leave items uncategorized.
 You may like to think of uncategorized items as a "to-do" list of items that require identification and classification.